jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 An opposing extreme position (we might call this the position of "extreme determinism") would be to say that our ideas are **entirely** determined by our material life.

 A less extreme position might be called "critical contingency".
-This position might offer us a kind of middle of the road.
+This position could offer us a kind of middle road.

 It would acknowledge with Marx that our immediate thought life is not entirely under our control and severely influenced by the structures around us.

-But it opens up the possibility that, with the application of self directed critical examination, it is possible to think anew and outside the paradigms impressed upon by us the "ruling ideas".
+But it opens up the possibility that, with the application of self-directed critical examination, it is possible to think anew and outside the paradigms impressed upon by us the "ruling ideas".

 The point, of course, is that this kind of critical examination, while possible, is extremely difficult and even painful.